Radiography: Fluoroscopy

 Fluoroscopy is a term invented by Thomas Edison during his early X-ray studies.
 The name refers to the fluorescence he saw while looking at a glowing plate bombarded with X-rays.

 The technique provides moving projection radiographs.
 Fluoroscopy is mainly performed to view movement (of tissue or a contrast agent), or to guide a medical intervention, such as angioplasty, pacemaker insertion, or joint repair/replacement.
 The last can often be carried out in the operating theatre, using a portable fluoroscopy machine called a C-arm.
 It can move around the surgery table and make digital images for the surgeon.
 Biplanar Fluoroscopy works the same as single plane fluoroscopy except displaying two planes at the same time.
 The ability to work in two planes is important for orthopedic and spinal surgery and can reduce operating times by eliminating re-positioning.

-Angiography

 Angiography is the use of fluoroscopy to view the cardiovascular system.
 An iodine-based contrast is injected into the bloodstream and watched as it travels around.
 Since liquid blood and the vessels are not very dense, a contrast with high density (like the large iodine atoms) is used to view the vessels under X-ray.
 Angiography is used to find aneurysms, leaks, blockages (thromboses), new vessel growth, and placement of catheters and stents.
 Balloon angioplasty is often done with angiography.